webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Elusive.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Elusive
+>2+  Speed

 When you succeed on a Speed defense action, you immediately gain an action.
 You can use this action only to move.
 Enabler.